 - Difficulty concentrating or feeling blank.

-Here are some ways for you to do that.
+Here are some ways to overcome Anxiety:

 • Meet people – a lot of times, if you stay in isolation for too long you could face anxiety.
 In order to avoid that it is important that you meet new people and keep yourself distracted.
 Go out with your friends and have a good time every now and then or maybe will be a great idea to look for a yoga retreat in Bali; it will keep your mind fresh.